Funding an appeal

-However, they will also be influenced by a number of other factors which are specific to each individual case.
+A sentencing Judge will also have regard to a number of other factors which are specific to each individual case.
 These include:

 - Whether or not you pleaded guilty or you were convicted after a trial

 - If you pleaded guilty, at what stage you entered that plea.
-(At an early stage such as a plea and directions hearing or at a later stage such as the first day of your trial)
+(At an early stage such as your first appearance in the Magistrates Court or at a later stage such as the first day of your trial)

 - The content of a pre-sentence report by the Probation Service